Microsoft Teams’ pricing explained

 • Edit videos and access design tools via Clipchamp, and

-That’s not all, as the Business Standard plan also includes email hosting with a custom email domain, a 50 GB mailbox, and a 150 MB limit for attachments
+That’s not all, as the Business Standard plan also includes email hosting with a custom email domain and a 1 TB limit for attachments.

 What’s more, the Business Standard license also includes fully installed Office apps on 5 mobile devices, 5 tablets, and 5 PCs or Macs per user, and, unlike the Business Basic plan, Business Standard includes desktop, web, mobile, and secure cloud services for all the apps.